bsssshhhhhhh/vue-typed-virtual-list/README.md

 </script>
 ```

+If you're not using TypeScript, just omit the type parameter from the above examples (`createVirtualScroller()`).

 ### Props

 - `defaultSize` - Placeholder size to use in calculations before an item's actual height has been measured